flatcar-archive/flatcar-docs/os/booting-on-azure.md

 - `<storage account name>` should be a valid [Storage Account][storage-account] name.

 During execution, the script will ask you to log into your Azure account and then create all necessary resources for uploading an image.
-It will then download the requested Flatcar Linux image and upload it to Azure.
+It will then download the requested Flatcar Container Linux image and upload it to Azure.

 If uploading fails with one of the following errors, it usually indicates a problem on Azure's side: